openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 For information on predefined trust framework and assurance level values see [@!predefined_values].

 `assurance_process`: OPTIONAL.
-JSON object representing the assurance process that was followed, with one or more of the following subelements:
+JSON object representing the assurance process that was followed, with one or more of the following sub-elements:

   * `policy`: OPTIONAL.
 String representing the standard or policy that was followed.
   * `procedure`: OPTIONAL.
 String representing a specific procedure from the `policy` that was followed.